It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 Moreover, you can re-apply for the same visa.
 That said, it’s advisable to address the reasons for the rejection.
 Also, provide more evidence.
 Correct the mistake to increase the chances of the next application being accepted.

 Moreover, double-check that you have included all the required documents.
 In addition, they must be in the correct format.
-It’s also worth noting that if you’re denied the visa, you’ll not be refunded the application fee or IHS.
-Therefore, read the guidelines and make sure that you meet all the requirements
+It’s also worth noting that you won’t be refunded the application fee or IHS if you’re denied the visa.
+Therefore, read the guidelines and ensure you meet all the requirements.